 Sharon Ranson is President of The Ranson Group Inc., a company offering executive coaching and consulting services.
 Ms. Ranson has experience as a director on numerous corporate and not-for-profit boards.
-She is a currently a director of Continental Bank of Canada.
-Previously, she was on the Board of Governors for CI Investments, and was a director of Bank West, Western Life, Western Financial Insurance and MEGA Brands (TSX - MB).
+Previously, she was on the Board of Governors for CI Investments, and was a director of Bank West, Western Life, Western Financial Insurance and MEGA Brands (TSX:MB).
 Her current not-for-profit boards include the Advisory Board for the School of Business at Queen's University and The Children's Book Bank.
-Ms. Ranson is an Adjunct Professor for the Master of Finance program at Queen's University.
-Prior to founding her current business in 2002, Ms. Ranson spent over 20 years in the Financial Services industry in executive positions where she worked at both large and small firms.
+Ms. Ranson was an Adjunct Professor for the Master of Finance program at Queen's University.
+Prior to founding her current business in 2002, Ms. Ranson spent over 20 years in the financial services industry in executive positions where she worked at both large and small firms.
 She was a top ranked Financial Services Analyst and Director with RBC Dominion Securities and was a senior Portfolio Manager with TAL (CIBC).
 Ms. Ranson is a Chartered Accountant and holds the ICD.D designation.
 She graduated from Queen's University with a Bachelor of Commerce and holds a Masters of Business Administration from York University.